Palakis/esphome-native-hdmi-cec/README.md

 - Receive CEC commands
     - Handle incoming messages with `on_message` triggers
       - Each trigger specified in `on_message` supports filtering based on source, destination, opcode and/or message contents
-    - Built-in handlers for some of the system commands defined in the spec :
+    - Built-in handlers for some of the system commands defined in the spec:
       - _"Get CEC Version"_
       - _"Give Device Power Status"_
       - _"Give OSD Name"_